ismaelbelghiti/Tigwi/Misc/API/Spec.md

 * You **must** be authenticated as an authorized user of the account where you intend to tag a message.

-##Remove a message from an account's favourite
+##Remove a message from an account's favourites

 ###Purpose